Ximene Trencavel-12th March 1355

 Eleanor’s jaw clamped tight and the colour drained from her face.
 She rose to her feet and moved towards the door.

 ‘No, no don’t confront him.
 Do you know, if he wants to whip me again I will opt for it to take place in the main hall.
-I think I would prefer the indignity of being stripped and whipped in public to letting him do it again in that small room.’
+I think I would prefer the indignity of being stripped and whipped in public to let him do it again in that small room.’

 Eleanor’s eyebrows rose.
 ‘You think he enjoyed it?
 Oh!
 You think he has designs on you?’
 Eleanor sighed.
 ‘I do hope you are wrong, but I suppose it is possible.’